open-wc/open-wc/docs/faq/events.md

 Be aware that a `composed` event will be retargeted to each shadow root that it passes through.
 In this way, the value for `event.target` will be the first of an element with a shadow DOM or the dispatching element as you travel from the listening element towards the dispatching element.
 This is one way in which a shadow root provides encapsulation for the inner working of your element.
 If you ever need the entire path across the DOM that your event will take you can use the `event.composedPath()` method to acquire an array of elements (starting with the dispatching element) that the event will pass through.

-With both of these properties managed, your event will both begin its `capture` phase at the `window` as well as also a `bubble` phase which ends at `window` as well.
+With both of these properties managed, your event will both begin its `capture` phase at the `window` as well as a `bubble` phase which ends at the `window`.
 In this case, your event will look like the following:

 ```js
 el.dispatchEvent(